Sapphire Class 2024 - 2025

 I will be with the class Monday - Thursday.
 Mrs Tomlinson will teach Year 2 on a Friday and will lead a 'curriculum day' for the children where they will be taught areas of the wider curriculum.
 This allows me to focus on the core subjects of Maths and English, as well as our enquiry theme.

-For this half term, the children will have forest school on a Wednesday and PE on a Friday.
-Please make sure that as the weather becomes cooler, the children are dressed appropriately as we will try and be outside as much as possible!
+For this half term, the children will have PE on a Wednesday and Friday.
+Please make sure that as the weather becomes warmer, the children are dressed appropriately as we will try and be outside as much as possible!

 You are welcome to email me on jproctor@littleleighprimary.cheshire.sch.uk.
 If it is anything urgent regarding day to day problems, please contact Mrs Carthy in the school office who will be happy to help.